iroayotoki2/Transcriptomics/README.md

 ## Methods Comparison

 A 2021 study carried out by NASA GeneLab shows FastQC as a reliable quality control tool for short-read sequencing data, as it provides information that allows users to assess sample and sequencing quality, including base statistics, per-base sequencing quality, per-sequence quality scores, per-base sequence content, per-base GC content, per-sequence GC content, per-base N content, sequence length distributions, sequence duplication levels, overrepresented sequences, and k-mer content (Overbey et al., 2021).
+The outputs from this tool can also be combined to produce a multiqc report comapring structure of multple sequence files.

 Another 2024 study showed STAR to be a superior aligner with an accuracy of 90% when compared to other aligners for RNA-Seq data (Coxe et al., 2024).